We Buy Houses in Marion County

 Foreclosure & Legal Overview in Marion County

-Marion County's 5th Judicial Circuit handles approximately 1,000 active foreclosure cases.
+Marion County's 5th Judicial Circuit handles about 1,000 active foreclosure cases.
 The county's foreclosure rate is above the state average, reflecting lower household incomes and the financial vulnerability of fixed-income retirees.
 Tax deed sales are significant, Marion's annual auction includes 200+ properties.

 The Real Cost of Repairs vs. Selling As-Is in Marion